 Check-In Procedure

-At the time of check-in, each resident is required to sign and complete all check-in paperwork, key information and the Room/Apartment Inventory Form.
-At the beginning of the fall semester, Resident Advisors will inventory rooms and fill out the inventory form so that it accurately reflects the condition of the assigned room and its contents.
-However, it is the responsibility of the residents to verify the information recorded and report any necessary additions to the form to the appropriate hall office within 72 hours of check-in.
-At the time of check-out, students will be held financially responsible for any damages that were not noted on the inventory form at the time of check-in and any other changes that may have occurred throughout the year.
+At the time of check-in, each resident is required to sign and complete all check-in paperwork, key information and the Room/Apartment Inventory Form (RIF).
+It is the responsibility of each resident to verify the information recorded on the RIF and report any necessary additions to the form to the appropriate hall office within 72 hours of check-in.
 Students who fail to follow the check-in procedure will be fined $65 for an Improper Check-In.
 Check-in will be available only during times designated by the Residence Life and First Year Experience staff.
 Mailbox keys (for Davis and Panther Village residents) and box numbers are assigned to each resident and will be available for pick-up at the time of check-in at the appropriate hall office.

 Check-Out Procedure

-Prior approval is required for residents to check out of a housing assignment during the academic year.
-In order to receive check-out approval during the academic year, residents must complete a License Release Request or Assignment Change Request form and submit it to Residence Life and First Year Experience for review.
-A student’s License Release Request or Assignment Change Request must be approved before check-out.
 To officially check out, the student must make an appointment with a Residence Life staff member or go to the appropriate hall office during the office’s open hours.
-During spring semester, pre-inspections prior to check-out are not required but are available by contacting the building’s Resident Director or Area Coordinator.
+During the spring semester, pre- inspections prior to check-out are not required but are available by contacting the building’s Resident Director or Area Coordinator.
 At the time of check-out, the student’s check-out paperwork will be provided by the Residence Life staff member.
 As a part of check-out, students will turn in their mailbox keys (if applicable) and will complete all of the check-out paperwork.
 Failure to complete the check-out procedures will result in a minimum $65 Improper Check-Out fine.
 Students who fail to move out on their scheduled check-out day will be charged per the terms of the RLA.

 Following check-out, the Resident Director or Area Coordinator will inspect the housing assignment to ensure that it has been cleaned, is in good condition, and has all the furniture that was present at the time of check-in.
-(This is done by comparing the condition of the room with the information on the Room Inventory completed at check-in.)
-If furniture is missing, damage has occurred, the residence is dirty, or items are left in the room, the student will be charged accordingly.
-The student will be held financially responsible for any damage and/or missing furniture that is not listed on the room inventory form.
+(This is done by comparing the condition of the room with the information on the RIF completed at check-in.)
+The resident will be held financially responsible for any damage and/or missing furniture that is not listed on the RIF.

 Cooking is allowed only in kitchens.
 Cooking in residence hall rooms or in non-kitchen areas is strictly prohibited.
 Microwaves other than approved combination microwave/refrigerator units are prohibited in the residence halls.
-Microwave/refrigerator units must use a single power supply and meet the cubic feet requirement in “Electrical Appliances.”
-The Morlan kitchen is available for resident use.
-Visit the Residential Support Desk in the Henley basement for assistance to enter the kitchen.
+Microwave/refrigerator units must use a single power supply and meet the cubic feet requirement in “Electrical Safety & Appliances.”

 Food waste must be correctly disposed of and brought to the dumpster.
 Garbage disposals are for small remnants left over from washing.
 Absolutely no rice, potatoes, lettuce, celery, grease, carrots, eggshells or other items that may cause the garbage disposal to malfunction should be placed in the sink or garbage disposal.